qinghaoh/qinghaoh.github.io/_posts/2020-09-23-shortest-path.markdown

 To skip visited vertices, we can use an array or set to mark them.
 See [reachable-nodes-in-subdivided-graph].

-A less efficient solution doesn't skip visited vertices, but the code is a bit concise, because we don't need to record the distance of a vertex when enqueued.
-An example is [Path with Maximum Probability][path-with-maximum-probability].

 ## Examples

 This section demos how to apply Dijkstra's algorithm to solve problems, along with some other steps (e.g. DFS).